barryclark/jekyll-now/_posts/2022-04-09-TDDs-legacy-cousins.md

 **Refactor**: Clean up the code, using the tests to ensure that behavior is preserved.

+We'll also add:
+- Each new test should be a tiny increment
+- Tests should be easily readable by a human
+- Tests should be very fast
+- Tests should give design feedback about the system under test
+- If refactoring breaks something important, that is very bad

 # Hyrum's Law and Test Incompleteness

 Part of the power of TDD comes from the idea that it gives you comprehensive tests.